mozilla/overscripted/README.md

 - Web Technologies and the Shape of the Modern Web
 - Equality, Neutrality and Law
 #### Creativity
-submission demonstrates an innovative approach to data analysis and uncovers patterns in the data set that are not superficially obvious.
+Submission demonstrates an innovative approach to data analysis and uncovers patterns in the data set that are not superficially obvious.

 ### Prizes
 We will choose one winner from each of the three analysis categories: